-To disable driver logging:
+To disable driver logging on Windows:

 - 1. Open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click Logging Options. - 2.
-From the Log Level drop-down list, select LOG\OFF. - 3.
-Click OK.
+From the Log Level drop-down list, select LOG\OFF. - Click OK. - 4.
+Restart your ODBC application to make sure that the new settings take effect.